Home About For Agencies For Personnel Contact

 Mental Health Support

-When an agency-defined critical incident occurs, a supervisor submits a secure online referral to Holding the Line.
+When an agency-defined critical incident occurs, a supervisor or other designated referrer submits a secure online referral to Holding the Line.
 From that point, HTL manages the process.
 The clinician network is activated, availability is confirmed, and each impacted individual is offered access to a licensed, first responder-competent clinician.
 Confidential.
 Outside the chain of command.
 No coordination required from agency leadership beyond submitting the referral.

-• Clinician availability confirmed within 24 business hours of referral
+• Clinician availability confirmed within one business day from referral

 • Appointments offered to impacted personnel within one week of referral